-A multilingual translation plugin, like Weglot, can automatically detect all of the content on your WordPress website.
+A multilingual translation plugin, like the Weglot translator plugin, can automatically detect all of the content on your WordPress website.
 This includes images.
 This way, you can focus on creating content without worrying about technical details.
-A simple Google Translate plugin does not let you translate images, for example.
-This lets you apply full cultural localization to your website, rather than just changing the text.
+A simple Google Translate plugin does not let you translate images like a screenshot, for example.
+This lets you apply full cultural localization to your website, rather than just changing the selected text.

-Weglot can automatically detect content generated by themes and plugins which means you don’t have to worry about dynamic content not being translated.
+The Weglot translator plugin can automatically detect content generated by themes and plugins which means you don’t have to worry about dynamic content not being translated.
 This is especially useful, say, for online store owners that need to fully translate content on their checkout pages.
-Or, you can customize the images shown on your homepage to reflect local customs.
+Or, you can customize the images shown on your homepage and update the CSS to reflect local customs.

 #3: Optimized for SEO

-This is a huge benefit of Weglot.
+This is a huge benefit of the Weglot translation tool.
 To get the maximum benefit from translating your site’s content into multiple languages, you need to make sure the translated content is also optimized for SEO.
 This will help you increase visibility on the web.
 Google Translate plugins, however, don’t index your translated content on Google.
 This makes it very limited.

 With the Weglot multilingual translation plugin, you can rest assured that your translated pages will automatically be indexed following Google’s best practices for multilingual SEO and you’ll be able to see the results in Google Analytics.
 This includes the content’s title, metadata, hreflang tags, and more.
 Weglot follows multilingual SEO best practices, making this easy.

 #4: Localized experience along the customer journey

 One of the standout features on offer with Weglot is that it provides your site’s visitors and customers a localized experience throughout the entire customer journey.
 This means that customers will see all of your content – from the sales page to the email confirmation message – in their native language, like Punjabi, Hungarian, or Zulu.

 Google Translate plugins, on the other hand, don’t provide translations for content that’s not published on your website.
 Your emails, for example, won’t be translated and there won’t be a “translate” icon and this may alienate some visitors.